Jump to navigation

 Each telecommunications services provider, as a participant in the Colorado High Cost Support Mechanism, shall make changes to its tariff, if necessary, to reflect the current rate element for the Colorado Universal Service Charge.

-All Telecommunications carriers providing intrastate telecommunications services within the State of Colorado must file a Colorado High Cost Fund Worksheet or De Minimis Declaration Form.
+All Telecommunications carriers providing intrastate telecommunications services within the State of Colorado must file a Colorado High Cost Fund Worksheet.

 4 CCR 723-2, RULES REGULATING TELECOMMUNICATIONS PROVIDERS, SERVICES, AND PRODUCTS